ayush-tiwari57/Algorithm-Visualizer/README.md

 Understanding becomes sharp when we are able to visualise them, so here we have Algorithm visualiser, that helps you to see working of standard algorithms, such as:

-1.) *Graph Algorithms:* Dijkastra's Algorithm, A\* Algorithm, Breath First Search, Depth First Search.
+1.) *Graph Algorithms:* Dijkstra's Algorithm, A\* Algorithm, Breath First Search, Depth First Search.

 2.) *Sorting Algorithms:* Bubble sort, Insertion sort, Selection sort, Merge sort, Quick sort, Heap sort.